 In April of 2020, the University of Guelph's Board of Governors voted in favor of divesting from fossil fuels over a period of five years, with planning including input from students.
-As published in the June

-21 2023 Board of Governors meeting, the University of Guelph's assets managed under fossil free mandates is over 50%, and has implemented carbon intensity and ESG tracking of the investment portfolio.
-The University is committed to responsible investment, using the United Nations Principles of Responsible Investment as a framework.
+As published in the October 23 2024 Board of Governors meeting, the University of Guelph's assets managed under fossil free mandates is over 60%, and has implemented carbon intensity and ESG tracking of the investment portfolio.
+A full divestment is planned for the first quarter of 2025; the data is expected to be reported in Board of Governors meetings this year.
+The University has committed to responsible investment, using the United Nations Principles of Responsible Investment as a framework.

-Section Total (12 out of 32) 38% ------------------------------ -----
+Section Total (12 out of 32)

+38%

+Back to summary page here

 Grading

 Section Overview

 This section focuses on the grading of the report card.
 The institution received a grade for each of the individual sections as well as an overall institutional grade.
 Section point totals were tallied, divided by the total points available for the section, and converted to a percentage.
 The overall institutional grade is a weighted average of the section grades, with curriculum receiving a higher weight owing to its larger number of metrics.
 Letter grades for each section and the institution overall were then assigned according to the table below.

 Letter Grade Percentage

-A 80% - 100%
+А 80% - 100%

 В 60% - 79%

 С 40% - 59%

 D 20% - 39%

 F 0% - 19%

-^{}Within each grade bracket, a score in the top 5% ($5$ to $9\%$), receives a "+", and a score in the bottom 5% ($0$ - $4\%$) receives a "--".
+Within each grade bracket, a score in the top 5% ($5$ to $9$ %), receives a "+", and a score in the bottom 5% ($0$ - $4$ %) receives a "--".
 For example, a percentage score of 78% would be a B+.

 Planetary Health Grades for the Ontario Veterinary College

 The following table presents the individual section grades and overall institutional grade for the Ontario Veterinary College on this veterinary-school-specific Planetary Health Report Card.

 Section Raw Score % Letter Grade

-Planetary Health Curriculum (30%) 26.7% D
+Planetary Health Curriculum (30%) 31.40% D

-Interdisciplinary Research (17.5%) 76.5% B+
+Interdisciplinary Research (17.5%) 82.35% A-

-Community Outreach and Advocacy (17.5%) 50% С
+Community Outreach and Advocacy (17.5%) 50.00% С

-Support for Student-led Planetary Health Initiatives (17.5%) 86.7% A
+Support for Student-led Planetary Health Initiatives (17.5%) 80.00% A-

 Campus Sustainability (17.5%) 37.50% D+

-Institutional Grade 51.9% С
+Institutional Grade 53.14% С

+Report Card Trends

+Section Overview

+This graph demonstrates trends in overall and section grades for the years in which the Ontario Veterinary College has participated in the Planetary Health Report Card initiative.